NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

   rserver --www-port 8787 --www-address=127.0.0.1
 ```

+If you don't see any output after typing this command, it means that rserver is running and all is well.
+But you might also get an error message, saying something like `[rserver] ERROR system error 98 (Address already in use)`.
+This means that port `8787` is already taken, likely by one of your course mates running this lab on the same node.
+In that case you can try again, but with port `8788` instead of `8787`.
+If that one is taken, try 8789.

-R and Rstudio are now running, but we still need to connect to them.
+Once we got rserver to run r and rstudio, we still need to connect to them.
 For this, we open **another Uppmax terminal**, and log in to the same node we are using for the interactive session.
 On this node we will start a web browser, and connect to Rstudio.

 ```
 ssh -Y <node with interative session>
 firefox &
 ```

 When firefox starts, go to the URL `http://localhost:8787`.
+(You can ignore any warnings that are printed after starting firefox.)

 If everything has worked, you should now see Rstudio, and can start the exercise.

 ### Backup method for setting up

 If you have problems getting the singularity setup to work, there is a backup plan.
 We can also use the module system on Uppmax.
-This usually works for most people, but can sometimes fail, depending on other programs and libraries you might have installed previously.
+This usually works for most people, but can sometimes fail, depending on what other programs and libraries you might have installed previously.
 In an interactive session, do:

 ```